ceciliabilbao/izandescriptive/README.md

 ## What is it?

-This library has been created in order to speed up the exploratory analysis process.
-It performs different graphs of the numerical variables in a single function called graphic().
+**Izandescriptive** is a PyPi library that provides fast and easy to undersand data analysis.
+It aims to speed up the exploratory analysis process.
+It performs different graphs of the numerical variables in a single function called **graphic()**.

 ## Main Features

 Here are just a few of the things that *izandescriptive* does well:

-- Easy handling of [**reading csv**][reading csv].
+- Easy handling of reading csv.
 - Selects numerical variables from the dataframe.
 - Creates histograms, raincloud graphs and a heatmap graph.